hcalex1/level-designer/include/cppitertools/README.md

 *Additional Requirements*: Underlying values must be copy-constructible.

 This is a filter adaptor that only generates values that have never been seen before.
-For this to work your object must be specialized for `std::hash`.
+For this to work your Interactive must be specialized for `std::hash`.

 Prints `1 2 3 4 5 6 7 8 9`
 ```c++